OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-BAGStructure.md

 In addition to the basic DS required for the DSS, the BAG certification block contains a 32-bit integer used to link the certification event with an entry in the metadata’s lineage section which describes the reasons for certification.
 The intent of this is to ensure that the user can provide suitably flexible descriptions of any conditions attached to the certification event, or the intended use of the data so certified.
 This ‘Signature ID’ shall be a file-unique sequentially constructed integer so that a certification block can be unambiguously associated with exactly one lineage element.

 The DSS is not mandatory, in the sense that the API does not enforce checks for certification blocks or DS results as BAG files are opened, written or closed.
 A BAG without a certification block shall be considered valid.
 The BAG API provides means to construct and verify DS values, but does not address questions of key distribution, certificate generation or certificate signing.
-Users are urged to consult an appropriate reference (e.g., [7]) for details of these processes.
+Users are urged to consult an appropriate reference (e.g., <a href="FSD-References.html#ref6">[6]</a>) for details of these processes.

 ### Stucture of the BAG Certification Block